A Revolution in Science: the Eclipse Expeditions of 1919: Eddington and the Expeditions

 \subsection{Measurement and Error}

-The full details of both expeditions can be read in the account published in Philosophical Transactions of the Royal Society (Dyson et al. 1920).
+The full details of both expeditions can be read in the account published in {\em Philosophical Transactions of the Royal Society} \cite{DED20}.
 The main items of experimental equipment were two astrographic object glasses of about 10 inches in diameter, one from Oxford and one from the Royal Greenwich Observatory.
-These lenses are specially designed to measure star positions over a relatively large piece of the sky and were therefore ideal for the kind of experiment being done during the eclipse.
-The objectives were removed from the observatories in which they were usually housed and steel tubes were built to form temporary telescopes for the expeditions.
-Almost as an afterthought, it was decided to take a much smaller objective lens, 4 inches in diameter, to the Sobral site as a kind of backup.
+These lenses, made by Howard Grubb's works in Dublin for the {\em Carte Du Ciel} international photographic star catalogue project, were specially designed to measure star positions over a relatively large patch of the sky and were therefore ideal for the kind of experiment being done during the eclipse.
+The objective lenses were removed from the observatories in which they were usually housed (in Oxford and Greenwich) and steel tubes were built to form temporary telescopes for the expeditions.
+Almost as an afterthought, it was decided to take a much smaller objective lens, 4 inches in diameter, along with a coelostat belong to the Royal Irish Academy, to the Sobral site as a kind of backup.
+Along with these very important Irish contributions to the equipment, it is worth noting that Andrew Crommelin was himself born in County Antrim.

 The expeditions also took two large coelostats, mirrors used especially for solar observations.
 The reason for the mirrors was that no mechanical devices were available to drive the steel tubes containing the object glasses to compensate for the rotation of the Earth.
 The tubes had to be as long as the focal length of the lens, which in this case was about 3.5 metres, so they were difficult to move once set up.
 If a telescope is not moved by such a driver during the taking of a photograph, the stars move on the sky during the exposure and the images turn into streaks.
 In the eclipse experiment, the trick used was to keep the telescope, still but to have it pointing downwards towards the coelostat which reflects the light into the telescope lens.
 The mirror is much small (about 16 inches across) and a relatively small clockwork device can be used to move it to correct for the Earth's rotation instead of moving the whole telescope.